johnpuddephatt/zwl/src/pages/competition-terms-and-conditions.md

 ### 12. No cash alternative to the prize will be offered.
 The prize is not transferable.

 ### 13. Winner will be chosen at random.
-There will be ???? winners
+There will be one winner.

 ### 14. The winners will be notified via their social media account within five working days of the closing date.
 If the winner cannot be contacted or does not claim the prize within 48 hours of notification, we reserve the right to withdraw the prize from the winner and pick a replacement winner.

 ### 15. The promoter will notify the winners and arrange for delivery of the prizes.

 ### 16. The promoter’s decision in respect of all matters to do with the competition will be final and no correspondence will be entered into.